evanshortiss/pi-hole-logs-kafka-connect/README.md

 # Set the bootstrap URL, and SASL username and password in worker.properties
 vi kafka-config/worker.properties

+# If running on a Raspberry Pi you must use the "latest-arm" image tag
+vi docker-compose.yaml

 # Start the Pi-hole and Kafka Connect containers
 docker-compose up
 ```